 Benefits of Aluminum Control Arms

 Materials that fit the above requirements are not commonly found.
 Therefore, the majority of global car manufacturers currently use steel and aluminum alloy as the primary materials for control arms.
-Aluminum alloy is used in automobiles for two crucial reasons
+Aluminum alloy is used in automobiles for two crucial reasons: its potential for lightweight construction and its contribution to enhanced passenger comfort.

 It has been repeatedly mentioned above that the advantage of aluminum alloy control arms lies in lightweight construction.
 Specifically, how much weight can it reduce?
 Let’s delve into the intrinsic understanding of the differences between aluminum alloy and steel by observing the material and mechanical properties of aluminum and steel.
 The data quoted here is not from the very real materials used, so the values may vary slightly.
 However, we will focus on the comparison between aluminum and steel, so we can temporarily overlook the minor differences from the actual materials used.